FluentU: Learn Chinese Through Videos – Index

 However, I talked with FluentU developers and they told me that they are working on alternative video sources such as Youku or similar websites.

 How much does FluentU cost?

-My suggestion is to start with the Free Plan and see if you like FluentU.
+My suggestion is to start with the free trial and see if you like FluentU.
 Then, if you do find it useful, move to the Plus Plan.
 I think that using the vocabulary revision tool is essential if you want to learn Chinese efficiently with FluentU.

 The FluentU app

-FluentU has just released an app for iOS systems.
-So, if you own an Apple device, from now on, you will be able to access the software from it.
+FluentU offers an app for iOS and Android systems.
 This is what I think about their app:

 As I have already written in the past, I love apps for learning Chinese, as they can be quite helpful when studying Chinese.